Project-DA-FANH/2025-01-13-CSU-online/index.md

 <p id="registration">
   <strong>REGISTRATION</strong>
-   Registration fees are on a sliding scale: $25 for faculty and staff $10 for students.
+   Registration fees are on a sliding scale: $25 registration fee and $10 for students with promo code "GROWYOURFUTURE".
-   <a href="https://forms.gle/QY1kKc4JoJ42RgT1A"> RSVP at this link</a> to get the student discount code, link to purchase registration, and access to lesson materials
+   <a href="https://forms.gle/QY1kKc4JoJ42RgT1A"> RSVP at this link</a> to purchase registration, and access to lesson materials.
 </p>

 {% comment %}